St Joseph's School - A Catholic Voluntary Academy

 Design and Technology at St Joseph’s instils qualities such as curiosity, enquiry and determination.
 Pupils are inspired, engaged and excited through carrying out a range of effective research and design tasks prior to production of products.
 Students thrive in learning how to work both independently and collaboratively to gain an in-depth understanding of the creative and problem-solving process.
 The sense of achievement after creating a tangible product fills our pupils with pride and boosts self-esteem.

 At St Joseph’s, we are designers and technologists.
 We want our children to love Design and Technology.
 We want them to have no limits to what their ambitions are and to grow up wanting to be architects, graphic designers, chefs or carpenters.
 Design and Technology is dynamic and multidimensional.
 It is our intention that our D&T curriculum will provide opportunities to solve real and relevant problems, allowing our pupils to develop essential everyday skills and unlock their potential to be the designers and innovators of tomorrow.
 The D&T curriculum encourages our children to learn, think and intervene creatively to solve problems both as an individual and as part of a team.
 Design and Technology will allow all St Joseph’s pupils to put their learning from other areas of the curriculum into practice and will work to enhance and deepen their understanding of those areas, including Maths, Computing, Science, and Art.
 Our D&T units are themed around our Commando Joe topics.
-The coverage of the National Curriculum has been closely tracked to ensure progress and this can be seen on the progression document below.
-To ensure each year group have a progression in skills, we use the Rainbow Continuum of skills.
+The coverage of the National Curriculum has been closely tracked to ensure progress and this can be seen on our topic tracker document and our rainbow continuum.
+We use the Rainbow Continuum to ensure each year group build on previous learning to enhance progression of skills.

 At St Joseph’s, D&T is taught in every year group, ensuring all children access all areas of the Design and Technology Curriculum.